r0light/cna-quality-model/docs/_pages/index.md

       * *Ratio of asynchronous outgoing links* (Karhikeyan2012)
       * *Degree of asynchronous communication* (Qian2006)
       * *Asynchronous Communication Utilization* (Ntentos2020a)
-    * **Persistent communication** (Link) +> Recoverability
+    * **Communication partner abstraction** (Link, Backing Service) -> Analyzability
-      *By using links that persist messages which have been sent, components can be further decoupled, because components need not even exist at the time a message is sent, but can still receive a message.
-Through this communication can also be repeated in case of failures.*
+      *By abstracting from specific components as linked communication partners, components are further decoupled and must not exist at the same time for communication.
+An example is event-driven communication where events are published to channels and can also be received by components which are created later in time.*
-      Indrasiri2021 5 "Event Sourcing Pattern: Log-based message brokers"
-      * *Service Link Persistence utilization metric* (Ntentos2020)
+      Richardson2019 6 Event-driven communication; Ruecker2021 8: Event-driven systems "event chains emerge over time and therefore lack visibility."
-      * *Outbox/Event Sourcing utilization metric* (Ntentos2020)
+      * *Service Interaction with Event Sourcing utilization metric* (Ntentos2020)
 * Reusability
   * **Standardization** (System, Component, Link)
     *By using standardized technologies within components, for interfaces, and especially for the infrastructure, backing services and other non-business concerns, reusability can be increased and the effort to develop additional functionality which integrates with existing components can be reduced.*
     * **Component similarity** (Component)
       *The more similar components are, the higher the reusability is and the easier it is for developers to work on an unfamiliar component.
 Furthermore, similar components can be more easily integrated and maintainted in the same way.
 Similarity considers mainly the libraries and technologies used for implementing and deploying services.*
       Reznik2019 9 "Reference Architecture"
-    * **Usage of existing solutions for non-core capabilities** (Component, Link)
-      *By using readily available standardized, open source solutions for non-core capabilities, the development effort is reduced and the software quality can be increased, because a broader community ensures the well-functioning of a software solution.*
-      Reznik2019 9 "Avoid Reinventing the Wheel"; Adkins2019 12 "Frameworks to Enforce Security and Reliability"
-  * **Separation by gateways** (System, Component, Endpoint) +> Seamless upgrades, Least-Privileged Access
-    *By separating components through gateways, communication can be proxied and controlled at specific components.
-It also abstracts one part of a system from another so that it can be reused by different components without needing direct links to components that actually provide the needed funtionality, this also enables the redirection of communication when components change without changing the gateway endpoint.
-Furthermore, incoming communication from outside of a system can be controlled at a central component (the gateway) to ensure access control.*
-    Davis2019 10.2; Richardson2019 8.2; Bastani2017 8 "Edge Services: Filtering and Proxying with Netflix Zuul"; Indrasiri2021 7 "API Gateway Pattern"; Indrasiri2021 7 "API Microgateway Pattern" (Smaller API microgateways to avoid having a monolithic API gateway); Goniwada2021 4 "Mediator" (Use a mediator pattern between clients and servers)
-    * *Externally available endpoints* (Zimmermann2015)
-    * *Centralization of externally available endpoints* (Ntentos2020)
-    * *API Composition utilization metric* (Ntentos2020)
 * Analysability
-  * **Automated monitoring** (Service, Link, Infrastructure) +> Automated restarts
+  * **Automated monitoring** (Service, Link, Infrastructure)
     *Cloud-native applications should enable monitoring at various levels (business functionalities in services, backing-service funtionalities, infrastructure) in an automated fashion to enable observable and autononmous reactions to changing system conditions.*
     Goniwada2021 3 "High Observability Principle"
-    * **Consistent centralized logging** (Service, Backing Service)
+    * **Consistent centralized logging** (Service, Backing Service) +> Accountability
       *Logging functionality should be concentrated in a centralized component which combines and stores logs from the components of a system.
 The logs should also be consistent regarding their format and level of granularity so that a correlation and analysability of logs is facilitated.*
       Davis2019 11.1; Scholl2019 6 "Use a Unified Logging System"; Scholl2019 6 "Common and Structured Logging Format"; Richardson2019 11.3.2 "Applying the Log aggregation pattern"; Reznik2019 10 "Observability"; Garrison2017 7 "Monitoring and Logging"; Adkins2019 15 "Design your logging to be immutable"; Arundel2019 15 "Logging"; Winn2017 2 "Aggregated Streaming of Logs and Metrics"; Bastani2017 13 "Application Logging"; Bastani2017 13 "Audit Events" (capture events for audits, like failed logins etc); Ruecker2021 11 "Custom Centralized Monitoring"; Goniwada2021 19 "One Source of Truth"
     * **Consistent centralized metrics** (Service, Backing Service)